GA-repos/Installfest/WSL-TO-FIX.md

   sudo service mongodb start
   ```
 - this should not be an issue in the future as new WSL installs will have a more recent `apt` package lists
-- somehow add `mongdb` service to auto-start for bash